astrosat/django-astrosat-users/README.md

     ]
 ```

+3.  add lots of settings; look at "astrosat_users/conf/settings.py" to see what to add

-3.  include the astrosat URLconf in your project "urls.py" like this:
+4.  include the astrosat URLconf in your project "urls.py" like this:

 ```
  path("", include("astrosat_users.urls")
 ```

-4.  you may also want to override the templates:
+5.  you may also want to override the templates:

 ```
 TEMPLATES = [